ujbolivar/clms-setup/README.md

 The script includes comprehensive error handling and OS-specific accommodations for macOS, Linux, and Windows (via WSL2).
 It remains running to keep the processes alive until you press Ctrl+C to terminate.

-For questions or issues, please contact [appropriate contact person/email].